 Whether you’re upgrading your toddler or choosing a mattress for an older child or teen, what are the important things to watch out for when choosing the best organic mattresses for your child?

-1. Side Sleepers – If your child sleeps on their side, they need a little more cushion to reduce tension and pressure on their developing skeletal system.
+If your child sleeps on their side, they need a little more cushion to reduce tension and pressure on their developing skeletal system.
 Check out the Naturepedic Verse with encased coil support if your child is older or a side sleeper.
-You can also get a quilted mattress pad to provide extra comfort.

-2. Tummy Sleepers – For kids who sleep on their stomachs, a firm mattress is important to help reduce pressure on the back and shoulders.
-Many young children end up flipping around to their stomach at some point in the night, so try the Naturepedic 2-in-1 Ultra with a waterproof side great for potty training and a quilted side for a little more cushion.
+For kids who sleep on their stomachs, a firm mattress is important to help reduce pressure on the back and shoulders.
+Many young children end up flipping around to their stomach at some point in the night, so try the Naturepedic 2-in-1 with a waterproof side great for potty training and a quilted side for a little more cushion.

-3. Back Sleepers – If your big kid sleeps on their back, this is the best position for spinal health!
+If your big kid sleeps on their back, this is the best position for spinal health!
 Medium or cushion firm support is great for back sleepers, but remember that kids need a little more firmness than adults.
-Take a peek at the Naturepedic Quilted Deluxe for firm support and a quilted surface for a little more comfort.
+Our Naturepedic 2-in-1 also provides firm support and a quilted surface for a little more comfort.

 Don’t forget the pillows!
 No big kid bed is complete without a healthier pillow.
-We offer two pillows that are great for children, the Organic Cotton/PLA Pillow and the Organic Cotton/Organic Kapok Pillow.
-Both are available in a low-fill standard size or a toddler size perfect for younger sleepers, and the PLA pillow is machine washable.
+Lucky for you, we also have a pillow that is great for children, the Organic Cotton/PLA Pillow.
+It is available in a low-fill standard size or a toddler size perfect for younger sleepers, and is even machine washable.

 Ask Us Anything!